Skip to main content

 A person within the ranks of the company who champions the idea of API-led connectivity as an opportunity to revolutionize how business is done (and lead in the new, digital economy).

-Citizen Integrators Typically a line of business manager, Salesforce administrator, or other non-technical user enabled by user friendly citizen integration tools, like MuleSoft Composer, to build new innovative integrations and customer experiences with clicks instead of code.
+Typically a line-of-business manager, Salesforce admin, or other non-technical user.
+Using citizen integration tools, like MuleSoft for Flow: Integration, they build secure, reliable connections to common third-party systems with clicks instead of code.

 So, what does this all really mean?

-As companies start to rethink their own IT in terms of API-led application networks, MuleSoft recommends building and organizing APIs into three broad categories.
+As companies start to rethink their own IT regarding API-led application networks, MuleSoft recommends building and organizing APIs into three broad categories.

 • System APIs